Halloween Safety Tips for Parents: Taking Your Kids Trick-or-Treating

 3. Plan the Route Before You Go

 It’s a good idea to plan your trick-or-treating route ahead of time.
 Stick to well-lit streets and neighborhoods that you know are safe.
-Avoid unfamiliar areas or those with heavy traffic.
+Avoid unfamiliar areas or those with heavy vehicle traffic.
 Many communities have specific trick-or-treating hours or organized events, so check if your neighborhood has any guidelines.

 You can also look for local Halloween events that offer safe environments for trick-or-treating, such as those held at schools, shopping malls, or community centers.